igniShaun/Ardunino/README.md

 - Standalone functionality -- We can't assume the children will have access to a computer at home.
 - No on-site soldering / assembling / tools should be needed -- We assume these will not be available.

+Levels:
+1) Preprogrammed functions / games
+2) Scratch for Arduino programming at library

 Hardware:
 - 1 x Arduino Nano clone
 - 1 x mini breadboard